 The Wimpole Clinic has years of experience carrying out hair and eyebrow transplants.
-If you are interested in finding out more about eyebrow transplants at our Harley Street clinic, we recommend talking to our specialists directly.
+If you are interested in finding out more about eyebrow restoration at our Harley Street hair transplant clinic, we recommend talking to our specialists directly.

 Talk to a specialist ☎ 020 7935 1861.

 Book a consultation

 Simply fill in your details in the form below and we'll get in touch with you shortly.